-Takaimaania Ngata-Henare (right-hand side) in Year 11 has won the prestigious Senior Māori Tā Himi Henare Memorial Trophy at this year’s Te Manu Korero Competitions which were held in Panguru last week
+Huanui College Year 11 student Takaimaania Ngata-Henare (on right-hand side of photograph) has won the prestigious Senior Māori Tā Himi Henare Memorial Trophy at this year’s Te Manu Korero Competitions held in Panguru.

-Yesterday, we celebrated her success with a whole school powhiri.
-The significance and purpose of the powhiri were 2-fold. #1.
-To welcome Takaimaania, her whānau, dignitaries and the trophy into our school, and #2.
-It is also customary to bless such a taonga and bring its Mauri (life spirit) to rest peacefully in our school.
+Takaimaania’s success was celebrated with a whole-school powhiri, the significance and purpose of which was twofold.
+Firstly, to welcome Takaimaania, her whānau, dignitaries and the trophy into the school and, secondly, as it is also customary to bless such a taonga and bring its Mauri (life spirit) to rest peacefully in the school.

-This is one of the most prestigious awards in Taitokerau (Northland) and has been held by some of New Zealand’s best orators in the Te Reo Māori arena, and now, we welcome it into our Huanui whānau.
+This is one of the most prestigious awards in Tai Tokerau (Northland) and has been held by some of New Zealand’s best orators in the Te Reo Māori arena, and now, it has been welcomed into the Huanui whānau.